 When the UE is configured with aggregationFactorDL > 1, the same symbol allocation is applied across the aggregationFactorDL consecutive slots.
 The UE may expect that the TB is repeated within each symbol allocation among each of the aggregationFactorDL consecutive slots and the PDSCH is limited to a single transmission layer.
+The redundancy version to be applied on the nth transmission occasion of the TB is determined according to table 5.1.2.1-2.

+Table 5.1.2.1-2: Applied redundancy version when aggregationFactorDL > 1